Creating accessible communications

 Inclusive design for Canvas

-This resource outlines some of the minimum essentials to create an inclusive, accessible Canvas course.
+Our Inclusive Design for Canvas course outlines some of the minimum essentials to create an inclusive, accessible Canvas course.
 These essentials include headings, tables, alt text, images and links.
-Additionally, this Canvas course offers information on how you can test for accessibility and further readings about inclusive design and accessibility standards and laws.
-Adopting an inclusive, accessible approach will improve the experience of all your students, ensure quality and consistency across the University and uphold our international and national obligations.
+Additionally, this Canvas course offers information on how you can test for accessibility and further readings about inclusive design and accessibility standards.

 Key steps to accessibility